CubeFlix/SkyBlockItemShopTradeData/README.md

 Instructions:
 ============

+To use website:

+Open the html file im /html/

+To use scripts:

 Download the script.

 Install Python.

-Run the script.
+Run the script /python/tradeSuggestionCalculator.py.
 You should see an output like this:

 ![Output](images/output.PNG)